laozhou-in-germany/Chens_LMS_Public/docs/docs/ref13_knowledge_management.md

 You are expected to extract information from the literature note during the progressive summarization:  atomic notes and evergreen notes.
 In the sample text, an atomic note and an evergreen note are extracted.
 (The last two lines.)

 The symbol  `💡` before the note title is used to mark the extracted note.
 While reading the extracted note, you can easily find out, from which literature note it's extracted.
-The literature note has a symbol  `💡` before the title in the linked mention section.
+The literature note has a symbol  `💡` before the title in the linked mentions section.
 E.g. The atomic note "Ich bin ein Berliner - Kennedy" is extracted from "Berlin (Wikipedia)", but not from the topic note "Berlin".

 ![image-20220803214007822](images/image-20220803214007822.png)